What Are Market Bubbles? [And How to Identify Them]

 Some policymakers will counter this point saying that it is too difficult to ascertain whether a bubble is occurring, that “engineering” the financial markets is beyond their scope or duty, and that growth and inflation is their given mandate.

-However, they do control the amount of money and credit in an economy.
+They control the amount of money and credit in an economy.

 When that money and credit goes into debts that cannot be paid back or into risky assets whose earnings will never justify their valuations, that has big implications for growth and inflation down the line.

-The economic pain of a 1929 or 2008 or the various bubbles throughout history is so high (and changes the economic, social, and political landscape of a country) that it is not sensible for central bankers to ignore them.
+The economic pain of a 1929 or 2008, or the various bubbles throughout history, is so high (and changes the economic, social, and political landscape of a country) that it is not sensible for central bankers to ignore them.

-This is why a “credit growth in line with income growth” mandate is so important rather than merely managing the business cycle, or the trade-off between employment and inflation.
+This is why a “credit growth in line with income growth” mandate is so important rather than merely managing the business cycle or the trade-off between employment and inflation.

 When inflation runs above an acceptable level, it’s common for central bankers to raise short-term interest rates.
 But normal monetary policies of short-term rate adjustments are largely too broad and non-specific to sufficiently manage bubbles.